Rapid Risk Assessment: Louse-borne relapsing fever in the EU, 19 November 2015

 - Emerging and Vector-borne Diseases Programme

-- louse-borne disease
+- louse-borne diseases

 - Middle East respiratory syndrome coronavirus